Quite a few years ago now, we spent a brilliant day with my cousin Ernie Murray at Banrock Station in the South Australian Riverland country.

-Banrock Station has protected wetlands on the property.
-Grapes are grown on the dry hilly slopes away from the river, while wetlands cover several hundred acres on the river flats.
+Banrock Station’s 1,600 hectares of wetlands are protected as a site of international importance under the Ramsar Convention.
+Grapes grow on the dry hilly slopes away from the river, while wetlands cover the extensive river flats.

 The wetlands used to naturally drain and fill periodically, until the Murray was turned into a series of giant dams.
-Consequently, the wetlands had been permanently full for many years and were suffering.
-They originally had a natural inlet and outlet to & from the river… but the inlet is now about 3 metres below the existing water line on the river!
+Consequently, the wetlands had been permanently flooded for many years and were suffering.
+They originally had a natural inlet and outlet to and from the river… but the inlet is now about 3 metres below the existing water line on the river!

 So a few years ago, the decision was made to control the draining and filling of the Banrock wetlands to simulate “normal” conditions.
 The results have been spectacular.